likebtn/jquery-like-button-rating/README.md

 ## How To Use

 Like button can be attached to any HTML element.
-See <a href="https://jsfiddle.net/likebtn/5nyecdhg/3/">JSFiddle</a>
+See <a href="https://jsfiddle.net/likebtn/5nyecdhg/4/">JSFiddle</a>

 	<div data-identifier="item_1" class="like-button">Like button with identifier set using data-parameter</div>
 	<div data-identifier="item_2" class="like-button">One more</div>
-	<span id="like-button-x">For this Like button identifier is set via options</span>
+	<span id="like-button-x">For this Like button the identifier is set via options</span>
 	<i id="like-button-y">For this Like button the page URL is used as identifier</i>

 	$(document).ready(function($) {